Some posts contain compensated links. Please read this disclaimer for more info.

 The Pag Island Cheese Factory

 After the labor-intensive milking, we head over to the factory to see what happens with the milk.
-Our guide walks us through the cheese-making process within the factory, which is/quite impressive, and so much more high tech than I anticipated.
+Our guide walks us through the factory’s cheese-making process, which is/quite impressive, and so much more high-tech than I anticipated.

-Entering the subterranean cheese maturing room was my favorite part of the tour—before us stood thousands of wheels of cheese, neatly stacked maturing.
+Entering the underground cheese maturing room was my favorite part of the tour—before us stood thousands of wheels of cheese, neatly stacked maturing.

 There were 200 tonnes of cheese at different stages of maturation in the room.
 Walls of cheese surrounded us!